Compare ETS

 Borrowing is allowed within a single trading phase.

-PHASE ONE: Borrowing was limited to 20% of an entity’s obligation.
+PHASE 1: Borrowing was limited to 20% of an entity’s obligation.

 Rules on banking and borrowing were adjusted in 2019.
 The borrowing limit was set by each entity’s past borrowing activity, according to the following formula: Compliance obligation of the entity x [Borrowing limit of previous year – (“borrowing ratio” in previous year x 50%)]/entity’s emission volume.

-The banking limit for the transition between Phase 2 and Phase 3 has been calculated as follows:
+The banking limit for the transition between Phase 2 and Phase 3 was calculated as follows:

-- For KAU19s, the amounts above are reduced by 1/3, i.e., two times the net selling amount or 50,000 for large entities (10,000 for smaller entities) allowances, whichever is higher;
+• For KAU19s, the amounts above were reduced by one-third, i.e., two times the net selling amount or 50,000 for large entities (10,000 for smaller entities) allowances, whichever was higher;

-- For KAU20s, the amount represents a 2/3 reduction compared to the KAU18 rule.
+• For KAU20s, the amount represented a two-third reduction compared to the KAU18 rule.

-PHASE THREE: In the first trading year, entities could borrow up to 15% of their compliance obligation.
-From the second to fourth trading years, the same borrowing formula as for 2019 applies.
+PHASE 3: In the first trading year, entities could borrow up to 15% of their compliance obligation.
+From the second to fourth trading years, the same borrowing formula as for 2019 applied.

 Banking in Phase 3: